-Put simply, insurance fraud occurs when someone defrauds the insurance process.
+Put simply, insurance fraud occurs when someone deliberately defrauds the insurance process for their benefit or financial gain.
 This could be either due to someone lying to an insurance agency to collect money for something they aren’t entitled to, an insurer knowingly denying a benefit that is due, or a professional service provider improperly billing insurance companies.

 Insurance fraud most often occurs when someone makes a false or exaggerated insurance claim, seeking compensation for an injury that wasn’t sustained or a loss that wasn’t suffered.
 This crime can also be committed against customers through the sale of fake coverage, or theft of a customer’s premium by a broker.

 When someone commits insurance fraud, it makes everyone’s insurance rates go up.
 Insurance companies will raise premiums after a year in which they have a large spike in insurance payouts.
 This helps them to recover unexpected payouts, which could be due to significant natural disasters, such as hurricanes or tornadoes.

 According to the FBI, the total cost of insurance fraud is estimated to be more than $40 billion per year.
 This costs the average U.S. family between $400 and $700 per year in increased premiums.

 The FBI recognizes these types of fraud as the most common: